How it worksFeeds

 Statement

-Transaction statement with running balance — for collections, property, or financial services.
+Transaction statement with running balance .

 trigger